firflant/react-form-component/README.md

 #### Step by step:

-1. Wrap your app into `<FormThemeProvider>`.
+1. Wrap your entitre app into `<FormThemeProvider>`.
-2. Put `<Form>` component anywhere in the app, define desired field names in a `fields` prop.
+2. Put `<Form>` component anywhere inside the app, define each field by a name in `fields` prop.
-3. Inside a `<Form>`, use a high variety of input components to build a form.
-Give each a `name` prop that corresponds with one from `fields` values.
+3. Use a high variety of input components to build a form.
+Give each input a `name` prop that corresponds with any from `fields` prop of parent `<Form>` wrapper.
+Add other props to customize the inputs.
-4. Use `<FormButton>` to trigger a `callback` function with access to all field values in format of a simple javascript object.
+4. Use `<FormButton>` to trigger a submit function with access to all field values formatted as a simple javascript object.

 [See more detailed examples](https://codesandbox.io/s/jp69w6kj35)